-During our visits to Phoenix, we find pleasure in all of the traditional activities most visitors enjoy, but we also found a very nice and rather unexpected surprise.
-It is a rustic jewel in the desert known as El Dorado Hot Spring.
+During your visit to Phoenix, you'll find pleasure in all of the traditional activities most visitors enjoy, but you can also find a very nice and rather unexpected surprise.
+It is a rustic jewel in the desert known as the El Dorado Hot Springs.

-El Dorado Hot Spring is one-tenth of a mile west of 411th Avenue on Indian School Road.
-When we arrived at the entrance to El Dorado Hot Spring we noticed a humble-looking wood sign announcing "Hot Spring."
-A large jack pump, an ancient 1924 well rig drawn by a 1948 Ford truck with the 4 digit Texas phone number still legible, and a 1963 Thunderbird adorn the parking lot.
+El Dorado Hot Springs is one-tenth of a mile west of 411th Avenue on Indian School Road.
+Arriving at the entrance to El Dorado Hot Springs you'll notice a humble-looking wood sign announcing "Hot Spring."
+After making your way inside past various historic relics and artifacts, you'll be greeted by the warm and friendly staff.

-For our first visit, we reserved the "Sunset Pool," so named because it is a great place to soak away the tensions of the day and experience a breathtaking Arizona sunset.
-We were able to drive our car within a short distance of the Sunset Pool surrounded by a hedge of living bamboo.
+You can reserve the "Sunset Pool," so named because it is a great place to soak away the tensions of the day and experience a breathtaking Arizona sunset.
+You can drive your car within a short distance of the Sunset Pool surrounded by a hedge of living bamboo.
 This gives this area a natural rustic beauty and secluded privacy.

-This spa area has a small solar powered lamp, but we would suggest bringing a flashlight along if you intend on being there after sunset.
+This spa area has a small solar powered lamp but bring a flashlight along if you intend on being there after sunset.
 It is surprising how dark it can get in the desert on a moonless night.
 When the moon is full, however, it's very bright and is inspiring to view while soaking in the Sunset Pool.

 The soaking pool in this area is very large.
 The mineral water cascades into the pool out of an old hand well pump, then down a rock waterfall.
 It makes for a very pleasant babbling brook effect.
 This pool is equipped with a retractable sunshade and an adjustable misting system.
 There is also a very nice stand-up mineral water shower.
 Visiting on hot days should be no problem in the Corral given the cooling effects of these conveniences.

-If you are from the city as we are, then you'll be amazed at the stars you can see while relaxing at the soaking pools at El Dorado Hot Spring.
+If you are from the city, you'll be amazed at the stars you can see while relaxing at the soaking pools at El Dorado Hot Springs.
 Laying back and enjoying the starlit night away from the lights of the city makes this a truly indescribable experience.

-Though we've only experienced two most popular areas, Sunset and Corral, there are three other private soaking areas at El Dorado Hot Spring:
+In addition to Sunset and Corral, there are three other private soaking areas at El Dorado Hot Springs:

 Tonopah Joe's Restaurant & Lounge

-We couldn't resist a dinner at "Tonopah Joe's," located just up the road from El Dorado Hot Spring.
-Actually, our visit began there.
-It was like stepping back in time.
-It could have been a scene out of "Petticoat Junction."
-We could envision Sam Drucker's General Store around the corner and could imagine seeing the Shady Rest Hotel down the road.
+Enjoy dinner at "Tonopah Joe's," located just up the road from El Dorado Hot Spring.
+It's like stepping back in time.
 Tonopah Joe's is a total country experience with friendly down-home service you'd expect from such a place.
-Our meal for the evening was (what else?) fried chicken.
-After all, what could be more appropriate at a country restaurant?
-The chicken itself was almost worth the drive out.
-It was large, juicy, and delicious.
-The sides were all fresh and homemade, better than mother used to make.
+The fried chicken is large, juicy, and delicious.
+The sides are all fresh and homemade too.